PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 - Install it and test that there is no regression compared to the 1.7.7 version
 - If you develop modules or themes, test them on this version
-- Test the auto-upgrade plugin
+- Test the auto-upgrade module through the local archive channel.
+You just have to upload the zip in admin/autoupgrade/download
 - [Report regressions on GitHub](https://github.com/PrestaShop/PrestaShop/issues) (read how to [report issues](https://devdocs.prestashop.com/1.7/contribute/contribute-reporting-issues/))
 - Fix regressions by creating a [pull request](https://github.com/PrestaShop/PrestaShop/compare) (read the [contribution guidelines](https://devdocs.prestashop.com/1.7/contribute/contribution-guidelines/))